 The movie Blade Runner 2049 is the successor of the original Blade Runner.
 Both movies are set in a future in which androids exist.
 These androids are artificial, but barely distinguishable from real people.

-Just like the show Westworld, this movie made me think about whether the future of mankind is in our current biological form.
+The movies made me think about whether the future of mankind is in our current biological form.
 Apart from that, I loved the dystopian images of the Los Angeles wasteland.
 Especially combined with the futuristic music composed by Hans Zimmer and Benjamin Wallfisch.

 Series human enhancement